Learning Outcomes

 This article has covered the following key knowledge points:

-- The burden of a restrictive covenant can run in equity if the Tulk v Moxhay conditions are met.
+- The burden of a restrictive covenant can run in equity if the Tulk v Moxhay conditions are met, including negativity in substance, benefit to retained dominant land, touch and concern, intention (s 79), and proper notice/registration.

-- The benefit of a covenant can pass at law or in equity by annexation, assignment, or building scheme.
+- The benefit of a covenant can pass at law or in equity by annexation (express/statutory under s 78, subject to identification and exclusion), assignment, or a building scheme.

-- Building schemes allow mutual enforcement of covenants between plot owners in a defined area.
+- Building schemes allow mutual enforcement of covenants between plot owners in a defined area; modern cases emphasise clear evidence of reciprocity and a defined scheme.

 Key Terms and Concepts